The double four patch quilt block is an easy quilt block and a variation on the four patch quilt block.

 This four patch quilt block can be laid out in many different configurations and color combinations to make completely different-looking double four-patch quilts.

-Look at the end of this tutorial for some interesting layout options.
+Look at the end of this tutorial for some interesting layout options or design your own quilt using Electric Quilt 8 Software with Accuquilt Go!
+Mix & Match Block Add-on.

 Watch the video below or keep reading for a photo tutorial to make this easy double four patch quilt pattern.